AdekunleAdeniran/project_air_v1/web_static/README.md

 [0-index.html](./0-index.html) | HTML page that displays a header and a footer.
-[1-index.html](./1-index.html) | HTML page that displays a header and a footer, using head style [2-index.html](./2-index.html) | HTML page that displays a header and a footer, using CSS sheets
+[1-index.html](./1-index.html) | HTML page that displays a header and a footer, using head style [2-index.html](./2-index.html) | HTML page that displays a header and a footer, using CSS sheets [3-index.html](./3-index.html) | HTML page that displats hbnb header and footer, using CSS sheets

 ### Authors
 * Adekunle Adeniran |  [Twitter](https://twitter.com/flourishcodes)